 Acura RLX Overview

-Acura's flagship has some good points but falls well short of its competitors.
+Acura's flagship falls well short of its luxury competitors.
 The ride is jumpy and unsettled, and the lack of handling agility makes the RLX feel ungainly.
 Its slick and responsive 310-hp V6 and six-speed automatic powertrain is a high point.
 Our tested FWD model averaged 23-mpg overall.
-A hybrid version adds electric motors to power the rear wheels and gets a claimed 30 mpg.
-We didn't find any benefit from the all-wheel-steering system.
-The cabin is spacious, and well-made, with a raft of connectivity features, but it isn't particularly luxurious and controls are overly complicated.
-First year reliability is average, but the RLX falls short on luxury attributes and scores too low to recommend.
+A hybrid version adds electric motors to power the rear wheels for all-wheel drive and gets a claimed 30 mpg.
+The cabin is spacious and well-made, and includes a raft of electronic and connectivity features, but it isn't particularly luxurious and controls are overly complicated.
+First-year reliability has been average, but the RLX scored too low to recommend.
 No less noteworthy, it also fared rather low in our Owner Satisfaction Survey.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets

 Buy Blu-ray players Buy camcorders Buy car seats Buy clothes dryers Buy coffeemakers Buy computers Buy cordless phones Buy digital cameras Buy dishwashers Buy GPS